plone/training/deployment/playbook-use.rst

     vagrant destroy            # stop and destroy the box vagrant ssh                # ssh to the guest box

-To each of the these commands, you may add an id to pick one of the boxes defined in Vagrantfile.
+To each of the these commands, you may add an ID to pick one of the boxes defined in Vagrantfile.
-Read Vagrantfile for the ids.
+Read Vagrantfile for the IDs.

-For example, ``centos7`` is the id for a CentOS box.
+For example, ``centos7`` is the ID for a CentOS box.

 .. code-block:: shell-session